NeuRoNeLab/connectome-livecell-cls/README.md

 The above picture describes the the process in which single-cell images are extracted from the LIVECell ones using the COCO annotations.
 The images are from eight cell lines (A172, BT-474, BV-2, Huh7, MCF7, SH-SY5Y, SkBr3, SK-OV-3) showcase inter-class and intra-class variability between the three days of imaging.
 Rows highlight increasing inter-class differences: (a) minimal variability with mostly rounded shapes, (b) distinct morphological traits like elongation, and (c) irregular, atypical structures.
 Intra-class consistency remains high, but Row (c)'s irregularity complicates classification due to potential class overlaps.

+The dataset is hosted on the [Kaggle platform](https://kaggle.com/datasets/4f9d6e01be82b388feb13f15ef781bd65142f59db3cd648061e8eccd01b850cf), where a tutorial notebook is also available.

 # Models

 ## Baselines